-It’s that bit of Christmas we all dread – the festivities are over, we are full up to the brim of turkey and chocolates (although not necessarily at the same time) and we have a pile of gifts that we don’t want, and in fact, don’t know why anyone thought we would want them in the first place!
+It’s that bit of Christmas we all dread – the festivities are over, we are full up to the brim of turkey and chocolates (although not necessarily at the same time) and we have a pile of unwanted Christmas presents, and in fact, don’t know why anyone thought we would want them in the first place!

 Here’s my top tips to get rid of those gifts and give your finances a quick boost before the new year gets going!